 Then I went to Seymour Papert’s commemoration in Boston in January 2016 and met Susan Ettenheim from New York.
 Susan had joined forces with Andrea to explore Turtlestitch and was on a learning journey with Susan’s student Jennifer Lin.
 Jennifer was struggling with a problem – how to fill in space with an embroidery machine using Turtlestitch.
 The task she was attempting was to fill in a petal shape.
 Artemis Papert had made a good solution, which tackled the problem using variables and trigonometry.
 In this program, the petals have become leafs:

 Susan told me that Jennifer struggled at first to understand such sophisticated mathematics.
 Never one to ignore a challenge, I designed an alternate solution which stuck to ‘body syntonic’ principles – essentially, exploiting a learner’s prior knowledge of moving their own body to make and debug a computer program.
 My solution involved three ‘sprites’ – one to run around one side of the petal, one to run round the other and finally another to run between them, filling in the space.
 One can imagine children actually acting this out for real, collaboratively, as a precursor to programming a solution in code, in the same way that turtle geometry allows them to solve geometric problems by imagining they themselves are moving and turning.
+[UPDATE March 2023 – here is a video we made in 2019 to illustrate!]
 It is salutary to note that my solution involves synchronising concurrent processes – a topic I would have considered above my pay grade, let alone appropriate for learners as young as 5!
 (Later I found out that ScratchJr, designed for younger learners, also included this kind of notional machine!).

 After this, I was hooked, and at Scratch 2017 in Bordeaux I met Andrea, Susan and Jennifer together with Michael Aschaeur, who had programmed Turtlestitch, and had the opportunity to talk about my ideas and learn how they planned to go forward.
 As a result, I resolved to buy an embroidery machine!